SimoNonnis/Resume/resume.md

 I would welcome the opportunity to work for a passionate, disciplined and brave team, that loves to write clean code and willing to use technologies like React, Redux, Redux saga, Functional programming in Javascript, Flexbox, Css grid layout, Styled components.

-I perform at my best when pair programming and I love interacting with designers to build the best UX.
+I perform at my best when pair programming and I love interacting with designers and back-end developers to deliver the best product possible.

 ##Skills